apache/druid/docs/tutorials/tutorial-jupyter-index.md

 - An available Druid instance.
 - Python 3.7 or later
-- The `requests` package for Python
 - JupyterLab (recommended) or Jupyter Notebook running on a non-default port.
 By default, Druid and Jupyter both try to use port `8888`, so start Jupyter on a different port.
+- The `requests` Python package
+- The `druidapi` Python package

+For setup instructions, see [Tutorial setup without using Docker](tutorial-jupyter-docker.md#tutorial-setup-without-using-docker).
 Individual tutorials may require additional Python packages, such as for visualization or streaming ingestion.

 ## Python API for Druid

+The `druidapi` Python package is a REST API for Druid.
 One of the notebooks shows how to use the Druid REST API.
 The others focus on other topics and use a simple set of Python wrappers around the underlying REST API.
 The wrappers reside in the `druidapi` package within the notebooks directory.
 While the package